-The Banksy House is home to the best-preserved Banksy art on the streets.
+The Banksy House is home to one of the best-preserved Banksy works on the streets.

 the last untouched piece from HIS definitive series, The Great British Spraycation.